minio/kes-docs/content/tutorials/configuration.md

 You can change this behavior for specific API endpoints to allow requests to the endpoints without a certificate.

 {{< admonition type="caution" >}}
-The default behavior of the KES API endpoints should suffice in most every situation.
+The default behavior of the KES API endpoints should be suitable for most situations.
-Only customize endpoints for specific need
+Only customize endpoints for specific need.
 {{< /admonition >}}

 When you disable authentication for at least one endpoint, KES no longer requires a certificate for a client to call _any_ API endpoint.
-However, the request must still include a certificate for KES to successfully process a call to an API endpoint that does require authentication.
+However, the request must still include a certificate for KES to successfully process a call to any API endpoint that requires authentication.

-This change means that on KES servers with at least one endpoint configured to disable authentication, clients no receive a TLS error on failure, but an HTTP error instead.
+This change means that on KES servers with at least one endpoint configured to disable authentication, clients do not receive a TLS error on failure, but an HTTP error instead.

 You can disable authentication for the following API endpoints: